 With an L-DCIM or PC with AKCPro Server installed, dedicated rack maps displaying Cabinet Analysis Sensor data can be configured to give a visual representation of each rack in your data center.
 If you are running a hot/cold aisle containment, then containment views can also be configured to give a sectional view of your racks and containment aisles.

-Additional Monitoring with AKCP
+Additional Server Room Monitoring from AKCP

 Ideal for detecting water leaks in hard-to-see areas, such as under-raised floors and false ceilings.
 The Locate Rope Water sensor will give you a precise location of the water leak so you can respond promptly to protect your enterprise resources from water damage.